 12. Are you interested in providing Lane Credit Courses for CPS teachers?

 Lane Credit Courses are available to CPS teachers for completion of specific university and non-university courses at a lower cost.
-The Office of Professional Learning’s Lane Credit Committee oversees all lane credit activities to ensure that content is rigorous and aligned to appropriate standards.
+The Office of Teaching & Learning’s Lane Credit Committee oversees all lane credit activities to ensure that content is rigorous and aligned to appropriate standards.
 An application to provide lane credit is required.

 13. Have you answered “YES” to all of these and still have questions about working with CPS schools?